KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws2-events/1register.md

 1. It's about time to add the drink name to the order list.
 Change the `submitOrder` function to take `drink` as a second parameter.

 1. We need to pass in the drink name into the `submitOrder` function.
 We can do that from the first 'order-btn' event listener function where we are passing in the order name, but the call to `submitOrder` is getting too cluttered.
 We can clean it up by querying the DOM and assigning the element values to a variable first.
-Declare a variable called `orderName` inside the event handler function and assign it to the value of the form input.
+Declare a variable called `orderName` inside the first event handler function and assign it to the value of the form input.
 Your code should look like this
    ```javascript
 const orderName = document.getElementById('order-form-input').value;
    ```